 In this article, we covered the core features that image CDNs have to offer.
 As you can see, there’s more to them besides just basic image delivery and optimization.
 But before diving into the minor functions, it’s important to decide which solution suits you the most at the most basic level.

 That’s why I encourage you to Try Uploadcare and its Adaptive Delivery feature in your project.
-All the features above are available in the free plan and 14-day trial, so feel free to sign up and experiment.
+All the features above are available in the free plan, so feel free to sign up and experiment.